A generalized Hopfield model to store and retrieve mismatched memory patterns: Introduction

-In Sec.~\ref{subsection:IIF}, we work out a replica symmetric theory of the mixed model with two apart order parameters for the Gaussian and bimodal variables, separately, in order to understand what is their distinct contributions to the total overlap.
-We see that, at zero temperature, the Gaussian and the bimodal overlaps both maintain their highest possible values until they rapidly drop to zero at the spinodal point.
-Furthermore, while the bimodal variables feel a local field consisting of a ferromagnetic-like signal and a spin-glass noise, the Gaussian variables only feel a spin-glass noise generated by both the non-retrieved patterns (as in the original model) {\em and} by the continuous contribution to the retrieved patterns.
+We summarize the main results reported in this work, while describing the organization of the manuscript.
+In Sec.~\ref{section:II} we report the free energy of the model and the corresponding saddle point equations.
+Although the phase diagram was already known~\cite{Barra:article,Barra1:article}, we focus on the quantitative dependence of critical lines on the fraction $p$ of mismatched patterns.
+In particular at zero temperature we find critical lines to shrink as $(1-p)^2$.
+We also discuss in great detail the solution in the $\alpha=0$ limit, since that limit is the only relevant one for a large fraction of mismatched patterns.
+In Sec.~\ref{subsection:IIF} we work out a replica symmetric theory for the mixed model with two different order parameters, one for the Gaussian variables and one for bimodal variables.
+While the bimodal variables feel a local field consisting of a ferromagnetic-like signal and a spin-glass noise, the Gaussian variables only feel a spin-glass noise generated by both the non-retrieved patterns (as in the original Hopfield model) {\em and} the continuous contribution of the pattern to be retrieved.
+Notwithstanding this, we obtain that both the Gaussian and the bimodal overlaps remain very large until the solution is lost at the spinodal point.

-Finally, in Sec.~\ref{section:III}, we perform a numerical analysis using a Metropolis algorithm at zero temperature.
-We study the basin of attraction of the retrieval states and we calculate the precision with which such retrieval is achieved in the region of the phase diagram below the analytical spinodal point.
-At last, following the work of ~\cite{Amit:article} and ~\cite{Stiefvater:article}, we numerically compute $\alpha_c(p)$ and verify that it behaves as $(1-p)^2$ as predicted by the theory.
+In Sec.~\ref{section:III} we perform a numerical analysis of the mixed Hopfield model using a Metropolis algorithm at zero temperature.
+We study the basin of attraction of the retrieval states and we calculate both the minimal overlap required to achieve retrieval and the accuracy in retrieval.
+The minimal initial overlap mostly depends on $\alpha$, while the retrieval accuracy mostly depends on $p$.
+Also the numerical results support the idea that, even for a large fraction of mismatched pattern variables, the retrieval state have a large basin of attraction and large retrieval accuracy.
+So the model can be used for storage and retrieval also in that limit.
+At last, following the work of ~\cite{Amit:article} and ~\cite{Stiefvater:article}, we numerically compute $\alpha_c(p)$ and verify that it is larger than the analytical prediction based on the replica symmetric solution for any $p$ value, while keeping the $(1-p)^2$ dependence on the fraction of mismatched variables.